kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science and Python Programming/Introduction_to_Computer_Science/Readme.md

 ### Information theory

 Studies the properties of information and how it can be stored, measured, and communicated.
+Read more about **[Information Theory article on Wikipedia](https://en.wikipedia.org/wiki/Information_theory)**.

 ### Cryptography